- Licence name

 The act does not extend to circuses, or to pet shops, both of which are covered by other legislation.

-Licenses will not be issues to anyone who has been convicted of an offence under this Act or under any of the enactments mentioned in subsection (5) or of any other offence involving the ill-treatment of animals.
+Licenses will not be issued to anyone who has been convicted of an offence under this Act or under any of the enactments mentioned in subsection (5) or of any other offence involving the ill-treatment of animals.

 The enactments are: